Loops as Expressions

 Recently, loops were added to Skip!

 In the past, we avoided adding loops under the assumption that higher-order functions could be used to write any code you would want in a nice, declarative manner.
 And if you really needed a loop, you could use a standard library function that provided mostly what you needed.
-Overtime, we found that it is very difficult to write certain performance critical algorithms without break
+Overtime, we found that it is very difficult to write certain performance critical algorithms without break, return, or yield from inside the loop.

 Making Loops Feel at Home with Expressions